Database Explorer

 ) and group the results by category_id

 .
-We then use
+Then, we use

 aggregation('SUM(category_total)', 'SUM')